Spinning Brownian motion: Proofs

 It follows from the inequalities in this paragraph that for some constant $\eta >0$, independent of $\delta_0$, we have

 where the inequalities hold by components.
-If $\delta_0$ is small enough so that the vectors in different $C_j$ are always linearly independent, the inequality above implies that there exist a constant $c_3$ independent of $a_k,b_k$ such that
+If $\delta_0$ is small enough (and so is $r$) so that the vectors in different $C_j$'s are always linearly independent, the inequality above implies that there exist a constant $c_8$ independent of $a_k,b_k$ such that